 Beyond filtration, there is also a difference in fit between the two more popular KN95 and N95 masks.

 "One of the differences between the KN95 and the N95 is in the way it attaches to your face.
-Most of them have the ear loops, and with that, you're not getting as good of a fit as the N95s that have the double band that go around the back of the head," Stephen Ferrara, DNP, associate dean of Clinical Affairs at Columbia Nursing, told Shop TODAY.
+Most of [the KN95s] have the ear loops, and with that, you're not getting as good of a fit as the N95s that have the double band that go around the back of the head," Stephen Ferrara, DNP, associate dean of Clinical Affairs at Columbia Nursing, tells Shop TODAY.

 Are N95 and KN95 masks reusable?

 It depends on where you wear it and the activities you perform while wearing it.